oscarvaldes/WebsocketDB/README.md

  - replace the IP's in admin functionality with client names if available
  - save edits to local storage when down or up key is pressed, so that changes or discarded changes only occur when the user presses save/cancel (works with scroll bc query to server is not being made)
  - sql error handling
- - do not allow users to update,delete, or alter tables/db through sql statements
+ - do not allow users to update, delete, or alter tables/db through sql statements
- - optimize app speed for signficantly large tables (look into nginx for caching, or other caching/local storage options)
+ - optimize app speed for significantly large tables (look into nginx for caching, or other caching/local storage options)
  - add a chat functionality, so that users can communicate with admin

 License